 I have been painting miniatures since 2006 and I am still learning new things.
 It’s in that learning and pushing myself to be a better painter that I find enjoyment.
 It can be frustrating at times, I won’t lie, but it’s also very rewarding.

-Now, I do have a few articles on this subject that you may enjoy.
+Now, I do have some other articles on this subject that you may enjoy.
 One article covers common painting mistakes and how to avoid them.
 That’s a great read for new painters.

 I’ll keep this short and sweet seeing as this can be a very long topic.

 Starting out with cheap brushes you buy at Walmart or a local craft store for a few dollars isn’t a bad way to start.
 As you’re learning to paint you are going to destroy brushes.
 It’s just the nature of the process.

 As you improve and get better with brush control, you will want to consider getting better brushes.
 I have had good luck with Citadel brushes in the past and you can generally find them in most gaming stores, and of course online.
 They are decent quality brushes that aren’t too expensive.

 From there, as you become an even better painter, the sky’s the limit.
 However, we’ll leave it there for today since we’re discussing beginnings.

 At the end of the day, the paint you use is personal preference and convenience of buying it.
 However, there is one recommendation I have for anyone, and that’s to not use craft paints.

 The craft paints you can buy in major retail stores are just cheap all around.
 The paint quality is terrible and learning to paint miniatures with it will just be an exercise in frustration.
 Craft paints are great for crafts, not for miniatures.